UiL-OTS-labs/jspsych-uil-template-docs/README.md

 Auditory Lexical Decision w/ Auditory Prime       | https://web-experiments.lab.hum.uu.nl/audlexdec-ap/          |
 Auditory Lexical Decision w/ Visual Prime         | https://web-experiments.lab.hum.uu.nl/audlexdec-vp/          |
 Auditory Lexical Decision w/ Visual Masked Prime  | https://web-experiments.lab.hum.uu.nl/audlexdec-vp-vm/       |

+# Generic overview (draft)

+## jsPsych is _not_ a 'programming language'

+jsPsych uses a _cominbation_ of a _markup_ language (html), a _styling_ language (css), JavaScript (this _is_ a (programming language)[https://developer.mozilla.org/en-US/docs/Web/JavaScript] _and_ is a 'way of doing things' with that combination, aiming at time critical experimentation using internet browsers.

+## 'The lab' vs 'The Web'
+Traditionally, we've used [ZEP](https://www.beexy.nl/zep/wiki/doku.php) in the UiL OTS labs for time critical experimentation and there are many templates to start with using ZEP.
+ZEP was designed in house and has been designed to accurately sync sound, visuals/text and/or other hardware (eye tracking, EEG, EMG, etc) in a 'traditional' research lab setup.
+By that we mean:

+- A quite controlled/controllable environment in terms of hardware, software, possible distractions.
+- Physically being bound to the lab.
+- Relatively small samples, optimised for "Wilhelm Wundt" style traditional research.

+- 'The web' cannot offer the accuracy and precision needed for certain paradigms.
+- Variations in hardware, software, internet speed, random noise and distraction and many other aspects may cause variations at multiple levels.
+- Especially when sounds _and_ images need to be synced, be sure to define means to verify or falsify presentation syncing and test well.

+On the other hand:
+- The _principles_ of most paradigms can still be taught and learned.
+- You could potentially get a lot more data, which may to some extent compensate noise and little control.
+- You can find a lot of code snippets and examples online, there is a huge user base for jsPsych and many plugins for certain paradigms can be used or adapted to certain needs.

+## jsPsych tutorials
+We encourage anyone to get a gist of the 'simple' (but powerful!) way of doing things by following the recommendations given at jsPsych's (site)https://www.jspsych.org/ and to follow a tutorial or two.
+The basic things like how some 'index.html' file imports from the jspsych library, where and how plugins can be used are very relevant organisation choices to understand.

+## Templates in a 'jsPsych' perspective
+Like always, the easy things tend to be easy to read (lines of code and examples) and understand, but in order to conduct a full-fledge online experiment, you need to invest a lot more time to make things work, which is why we chose to equip this selection of templates with the aforemetioned 'components' (consent, survey, a shared common utilities library).
+Also, by default, the templates implement stimulus lists with so-called _'timelineVariable'_ implementations, which is what most real studies typically need to be usable for 'production' experiments with real participants.

+Typically, the following is true for how these templates have evolved

+- More complex experiment requirents require more and/or more complex code.
+- More code requires better organisation of code.
+- Better organisation of code leads to more places to edit your template experiment to serve your own needs.

+We have aimed to find a balance between template code organisation and still follow the typical 'jsPsych' way of doing things with one index.html file where all things come together.

+## Modes of using jsPsych (and our templates)
+It gets a bit more complicated when you discover that there are two modes in which all can be run:

+- Locally on your PC, by double clicking the html file.
+- Full web server implementation (getting a link to the experiment, served by ICT&Media).

+These two modes will likely confuse those who are not web developers, but the bottom line is:

+- A locally developed experiment will not guarantee that the same experiment will run in a server setup, or vice versa.

+Many browsers and versions have their own defaults for security like autoplay, allowing sounds, pop-ups, importing images from local sources, etc. It is impossible to know 100% sure if things will work in your browser in advance, so be prepared to deal with some confusion.

+In this stage, we will limit things to running the templates __locally__, which has implications for the reliability and format of the data.
+Also: locally does __not__ mean that it can be run without an internet connection in most cases, due to the nature of loading external scripts.
+Browsers really are optimised for being online.

 # How and where to edit templates
 The general rationale for using templates, has always been to enable students/researchers without a background in programming to get started with a certain paradigm without having to do a lot of coding, but by just editing the so called 'stimulus file' and possibly some other files with globals for item types.
 The extent to which we can currently offer a jspsych, web based alternative within those requirements is debatable.
 Hopefully, this year's EDDA course can --to some extent-- serve as a test case for how easy or difficult this is, compared to ZEP.